necolas/react-native-web/docs/apis/StyleSheet.md

 6. Non-deterministic resolution
 7. Breaking isolation

-The strategy also minimizes the amount of generated CSS, making it more viable to inline the style sheet when pre-rendering pages on the server.
+The strategy minimizes the amount of generated CSS, making it viable to inline the style sheet when pre-rendering pages on the server.
 There is one unique selector per unique style _declaration_.

 ```js
 // definition